 Investigators then confirmed that the business, “Rollitech,” was selling unauthorized “UL” listed hoverboards.
 Deputies searched the business and located more than 4,000 of the alleged counterfeit hoverboards, valued at about $1.5 million.

 Hoverboards, the most popular toys on everyone’s Christmas list, have raised a number of concerns over the last few months.
 The reason?
 There have been a number of incidents in the United States involving hoverboards that catch fire or explode.
-One common reason why this does occur is because the products are poorly manufactured or the lithium-ion batteries that power these gadgets are poor quality.
+One common reason why this does occur is that the products are poorly manufactured or the lithium-ion batteries that power these gadgets are of poor quality.

 Fires or explosions could also occur when the batteries for the hoverboards are overcharged.
 This could well be because these products are not properly regulated.
 A number of batteries we see in hoverboards are not exactly knockoffs, but mass-manufactured cells that lack quality control.
 In this particular case, the hoverboards were counterfeit products that had not undergone safety testing.
 Once out on the streets, the consequences could have been devastating.